 The conference aims to enhance the skills of the providers who work in this sector, sharing knowledge about the latest research, public health interventions and treatment techniques, and encouraging national and international collaborations.
 The conference receives no funding or support from the gambling industry.

-The Gambling and Addictions Research Centre at AUT University brings together research that improves New Zealanders’ understanding of how gambling and addictions affect society, and enhances policy and professional practice.
+The Gambling and Addictions Research Centre at the Auckland Univeristy of Technology (AUT) brings together research that improves New Zealanders’ understanding of how gambling and addictions affect society, and enhances policy and professional practice.
 The Centre aims to: disseminate research-based information through publications, seminars and mass media; advocate evidence-based gambling and addictions policy and service provision; develop and provide education programmes; promote and support postgraduate teaching and research; and work collaboratively with other research organisations and stakeholders.

 PGF’s vision for Aotearoa is: Families and communities are healthy and resilient in a just society.